account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 Middlewood Locks on the Manchester Bolton and Bury Canal were chosen as a new Silver Propellor location for 2023 as very few boats visit the upper Irwell, and to show support for the Manchester Bolton and Bury Canal Society’s restoration campaign.

-A photo of your craft anywhere on the upper River Irwell in the vicinity of Middlewood Locks and the entrance to the Manchester Bolton & Bury Canal would be good evidence of your visit.
+A photo of your craft moored above Lock 3 of the Middlewood Locks would be good evidence of your visit.

 About the Manchester Bolton and Bury Canal